sudmed/sadservers/032_belo-horizonte_a_java_enigma.md

 Mem:             455          59         168           0         227         383
 Swap:              0           0           0
 ```
-##### We have 455 Mb total memory and no swap.
+##### We have 455 Mb total memory only and no swap at all.
 We cannot add RAM, but we can add swap file

 `sudo fallocate -l 1G /swapfile`
 `sudo mkswap /swapfile`